twofactorauth1/test/README.md

                                ++++++++++++++++++++++++ Node.js/Express Experiment +++++++++++++++++++++++++
 Please create 'uploads'folder in public directory.

 Installation:
 1.)run npm install to install all the modules.
 2.)run node server.js or gulp start to start the app in your browser.
+3.)run http://localhost:3000/ in your browser to view the app.

 A Repo with experiments with Node,Express and various other modules.
 Description for various branches used in the repo.